HPCurtis/azure-database-migration797/README.md

 When doing anything in software and tech devlopment/test enviroments are incredibly useful for product development without disturbing production enviroments.

 As such the next step of the Database migration process engaged with was to generate a development enviroment.
-This was achieved by repeating the steps in [ Production enviroment set up](#production-enviroment-set-up)
+This was achieved by repeating the steps in [ Production enviroment set up](#production-enviroment-set-up).
+Once the the devlopment vm was created and had SQL server and SSMS installed i was able to prodcue the development database.
+This was achieved dowloading the .bak from the Azure stroage container from there I connected t o the develpment database and used the back up funtionaltiy of SSMS desribed [above](#back-up-on-premise-database)

 ## Automate Backups